 14. Mt.
 Cuba Center Botanical Garden

 At the Mt.
-Cuba Center, visitors can visit a unique botanical garden and learn about the various plants that are housed there.
+Cuba Center in Hockessin, visitors can visit a unique botanical garden and learn about the various plants that are housed there.
 Most of these plants are indigenous to the Eastern Temperate Forests and the Appalachian Piedmont, but there’s also a wide variety of historic plants that were significant to the overall character of the property.

 While admiring these beautiful gardens, take the time to learn more about the research that went into developing them and the conservation efforts that are being done to preserve them.
 Guided tours are available.